HPI-Information-Systems/snowman/docs/basic_usage/concepts.md

 Therefore Snowman provides a gold standard matching solution and a silver standard matching solution out of the box.
 Assigning experiments to these matching solutions will let Snowman know whether an experiment is a gold standard or a silver standard.

-### Similarity Functions
+### Similarity Scores

 Some matching solutions output a similarity score next to the matching decision.
 This score defines whether a pair is considered duplicate or not.
-Snowman can make use of this information and allows you to define a *similarity function* for each experiment which is based on the similarity score.
+Snowman can make use of this information and allows you to define a *similarity score* for each experiment on every evaluation page.
-Now a *similarity threshold* can be used to declare all pairs with a similarity score higher than this threshold as duplicate and all others as non duplicates.
+Afterwards, a *similarity threshold* can be used to declare all pairs with a similarity score higher than this threshold as duplicate and all others as non duplicates.

 ## Next Steps